hamcha555/VBA-challenge/README.md

 RESUBMISSION on November 1, 2021

-I am confused.
-Grader commented that there was a runtime error when they ran the file.
-I re-ran VBA module "v3 StockSummary_BONUS 10272021" I do not get any run time errors before or after original submission.
-I have made no changes to the VBA file "v3 StockSummary_BONUS 10272021".
+First, sorry about the missing screenshots.
+I added missing screenshots to resubmit this homework in this gitHub repo.

-I also added missing screenshot to resubmit this homework.
+Second, I am confused by grader comment about 'run time error'.
+I re-ran VBA module "v3 StockSummary_BONUS 10272021" and did not get errors on October 27 or after reviewing assignment comments on November 1.
+I have made no changes to the VBA file "v3 StockSummary_BONUS 10272021" in this gitHub repo.

 Please advise and reply with any questions.
+Thank you.

 ORIGINAL SUBMISSION  October 27, 2021